jgaeddert/liquid-dsp/examples/README.md

     in the input is 9 and not evenly divisible by 2, the last of the 5 output symbols has a zero explicitly padded to the end.

+ * `resamp2_crcq16_decim_example.c`:
+    Halfband decimator.
+This example demonstrates the interface to the decimating halfband resampler in fixed-point math.

+    SEE ALSO: `resamp2_crcq16_decim_example.c`

  * `resamp2_crcf_decim_example.c`:
     Halfband decimator.
 This example demonstrates the interface to the decimating halfband resampler.
 A low-frequency input sinusoid is